Kuvelet/SQL_Auto_Master_Cross/README.md

 ### Transformation

-Here's a snapshot of the raw data.
-I plan to restructure it by creating columns for each unique CrossName and generating rows for every possible combination of values from the dataset.
+Here’s an overview of the raw dataset.

 | CompanyPart# | CrossName         | CrossingNumber |
 |-------------|------------------|----------------|